PatWie/CppNumericalSolvers/README.md

 # CppNumericalSolvers

 A header-only C++17 optimization library that is fast, reliable, and easy to integrate.
-On an [82-problem benchmark][bench] it converges on 98% of problems (tied for best) with the lowest mean function-evaluation count of any solver tested -- ahead of Nocedal's Fortran L-BFGS, libLBFGS, and LBFGSpp.
+On an [83-problem benchmark][bench] it converges on 95% of problems with the most first-place wins and the lowest mean function-evaluation count of any solver tested -- ahead of Nocedal's Fortran L-BFGS, libLBFGS, LBFGSpp, and LBFGS-Lite.

 [bench]: https://patwie.github.io/CppNumericalSolversBenchmark/